If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Stopping and tapering

 Buspirone does not cause the dependence or the marked discontinuation symptoms seen with benzodiazepines.
 Because of that, it is generally more straightforward to stop.
 There is usually no need for the slow, careful taper a benzodiazepine requires.
-Even so, any change to how you take it is worth coordinating with a prescriber, so the timing and the reason can be thought through together.
+Even so, any change to how you take it is worth coordinating with a prescriber, so the timing and the reason can be thought through together, and so the underlying anxiety is not left without a plan.

 Pregnancy and breastfeeding

 This is an area where individual circumstances matter and the decision belongs with a clinician.
+Untreated anxiety carries its own risks during pregnancy, so the choice is rarely simple.
 Anyone who is pregnant, planning a pregnancy, or breastfeeding should talk it through with their prescriber, so the specific risks and benefits can be weighed for their situation.

 Cost and generic availability